A Warning to the Curious: Summary

+Publication

+"A Warning to the Curious" was first published in The London Mercury in August 1925.
+It was collected in his book A Warning to the Curious and Other Ghost Stories later that year.

 Adaptations

+On 10 December 1954, BBC Home Service Midland broadcast a radio version of "A Warning to the Curious", adapted by documentary maker Philip Donnellan.

-In 1972, the story was adapted as ‘’A Warning to the Curious’’ by Lawrence Gordon Clark as the second instalment of the BBC's A Ghost Story for Christmas strand.
-As with the previous instalment, it was first broadcast on BBC 1 at 11pm on Christmas Eve 1972.
+In 1972, the story was adapted as A Warning to the Curious by Lawrence Gordon Clark as the second instalment of the BBC's A Ghost Story for Christmas strand.
+As with the previous instalment, it was first broadcast on BBC 1 at 11pm on Christmas Eve.
 In adapting the story, Clark changed the protagonist of the original from a young, innocent amateur who discovers the crown by accident to a middle-aged man (Peter Vaughan) who travels to Seaburgh specifically to find the crown.
 The era is updated to the 1930s, the background of the Depression adding an extra layer to Paxton's search for the treasure.
 The narrative layering of the original James story is dispensed with and a chronological narrative is used instead.
 Clark also included the character of Dr. Black (Clive Swift), who first appeared in The Stalls of Barchester.
 The adaptation was filmed around the north Norfolk coastline at Waxham, Happisburgh and Wells-next-the-Sea.

+In 1986, Argo Records released a double audio cassette titled A Warning to the Curious featuring unabridged James stories narrated by Michael Hordern.

+In March 1992, ISIS Audio Books released a collection of unabridged James stories narrated by Nigel Lambert titled A Warning to the Curious and Other Tales.

+In 2000, a dramatized narration of the story with Sir Christopher Lee as James was produced by BBC Scotland as part of the series Christopher Lee's Ghost Stories For Christmas, adapted by Ronald Frame.

+In December 2007, BBC Radio 4's Woman's Hour Drama programme presented an original Jamesian drama, A Warning to the Furious.

+On 13 June 2011, BBC Radio 3's programme Twenty Minutes, an "eclectic arts magazine programme", featured a version of "A Warning to the Curious" read by Alex Jennings and based on a script produced and abridged by Justine Willett.

+In December 2018, BBC Radio 4's 15 Minute Drama introduced a new series, The Haunting of M. R. James.
+Five of James's short stories were adapted by Neil Brand, including "A Warning to the Curious".

 In 2020, the story was adapted by Shadows at the Door: The Podcast into a full-cast audio drama.
 In this adaptation, Paxton's gender was changed from male to female and the character of the narrator was expanded.
+Later into 2021 an updated version of this story entitled 'A Curious Tale' was made by an independent outfit and subsequently won three awards.
+The story was slightly changed whereby the protagonist was a musician seeking the fabled crown whilst on an archaeological break, which was set in the fictitious Sussex village of Snowgood.